openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 .. code-block:: none

-   juju deploy --channel 8.0/stable mysql-router vault-mysql-router juju add-relation vault-mysql-router:db-router mysql-innodb-cluster:db-router juju add-relation vault-mysql-router:shared-db vault:shared-db
+   juju deploy --channel 8.0/stable mysql-router vault-mysql-router juju integrate vault-mysql-router:db-router mysql-innodb-cluster:db-router juju integrate vault-mysql-router:shared-db vault:shared-db

 Vault must now be initialised and unsealed.
 The vault charm will also need to be authorised to carry out certain tasks.
 These steps are covered in the `vault